environ-developers/Environ/Doc/sphinx/example02.rst

 An alternative model that Environ has implemented is the soft-sphere (SSCS) model [2]_.
 This model sets a smooth boundary according to the ionic positions.
-Interlocking spheres are taken around each ion, whose radii are by default consistent with the UFF force fields [3]_ (with the exception of nitrogen, which is based off Bondi's radius for nitrogen [4]_) in a nature similar to PCM, only these are smooth functions (spherical error functions).
+Interlocking spheres are taken around each ion, whose radii are by default consistent with the UFF force fields [3]_ (note that in the paper, there is an exception for nitrogen, which is based off Bondi's radius for nitrogen [4]_, an option which is not a default in Environ) in a nature similar to PCM, only these are smooth functions (spherical error functions).

 This example repeats the previous setup, instead with a soft-spheres implementation.
 Since this is a boundary parameter, one can see on execution of the bash script that the environ input files here differ, now possessing